-Continuing the tradition of last quarter’s inaugural Thematic ETF Report, the Global X research team is pleased to release the Q4 2019 edition.
+The Global X research team is pleased to release the Q4 2020 edition of the Thematic ETF Report.
 The report recaps Global X’s classification system for disruptive themes and the thematic ETFs that track them.
-Further, the report provides industry-level analysis of the number of ETFs in the growing thematic space, new launches and closures, and trends in assets under management (AUM).
+It also provides industry-level analysis of thematic investing ETFs, looking at new launches and closures, assets under management (AUM) movements, and fund flows.

 Thematic ETF Landscape – Q4 Recap